App user acquisition strategy: Three areas of focus

 Brands change over the time, reacting to the changes in recognition and success.
 As such, the better a position you have, the more confident you can be in trying new tactics.
 Adjust’s analytics can help you A/B test your creatives, establishing with data what works and what doesn’t.
 Even the smallest change can have a big impact on your campaign, from color changes to facial expressions of characters.
 Consistently reworking designs and investing in creativity can have big returns.

 Want to find out more about the Audience Builder, and how it can help you improve user acquisition through advanced app audience segmentation?
-Take a look in our Measurement 2.0 product update post here.
+We’ve got everything you need to know about the product, right here.